jcvacaro/continuous-control-agent/Report.md

 | 2     | linear | 400   | 300    | RELU       |
 | 3     | linear | 300   | 4      | TANH       |

-- Critic: The second layer also includes the action, Q(s, a)
+#### Critic

+The critic represents the Q-value function Q(s, a).
+The action is incorporated into the second layer of the network.

 | Layer |  type  | Input | Output | Activation |
 | ----- | ------ | ----- | ------ | ---------- |